rrivirr/rriv-cloud/README.md

 1. Authenticate end users who wish to use the rriv monitoring software.
 2. Act as an IDP for the VPN, which gates access to certain private backend services, (such as Vault).

+Once you have applied the `$ENV_vault_sfo2` module, you are ready to log in to keycloak.
+You may need to also do a helm apply/sync again, in case the certs aren't working yet:
+`helmfile -e $ENV sync --selector name=rriv-network`

-To use keycloak, you must first log in with the admin credentials that are given in the terraform outputs.
-Use these to log in and create a new Client with service accounts activated.
-Give the client the name "terraform" and the admin realm role under "service account roles".
-Put the credentials in your local secrets file so that terraform can use it to create a "rriv-beta" realm.
-From there, you can log in and create users.
+1. To use keycloak, you must first log in with the `keycloak_username`/`keycloak_password` credentials that are stored in Vault in the `<$ENV>-keycloak-creds` secret.
+Use these to log in and manually create in the UI a new Client with service accounts activated.
+2. You can leave "OpenID Connect" selected.
+3. Give the client the name "terraform".
+4. Turn on "Client Authentication" and make sure that the following are checked: "OAuth 2.0 Device Authorization Grant", "Direct access grants", and "Service accounts roles".
+Root URL and Home URL should be set: "https://auth.<$ENV>.rriv.org".
+5. Put the credentials in your local secrets file so that terraform can use it to create a "rriv-beta" realm.
+6. Under the "Service accounts roles" tab, select "Assign role" > "Filter by realm roles" > select "admin" > Save.
+From here, once you have applied the keycloak module terraform, you can log in and create users.

 ## Terraform
 You must authenticate with DO and AWS before running terraform.
 Use `doctl` to authenticate to DO.